MRVC invites international bids to procure 238 Vande Metro trains for Mumbai's suburban network | Business

 - India

-The Mumbai Railway Vikas Corporation (MRVC) on Wednesday issued an international tender for procurement of 2,856 coaches of Vande Metro trains for Mumbai's suburban network, officials said.
+The Mumbai Railway Vikas Corporation (MRVC) has issued an international tender for procurement of 2,856 coaches of Vande Metro trains for Mumbai's suburban network, officials said.

+This is part of the ambitious Mumbai Urban Transport Project (MUTP), they said.

+The MRVC issued the tender a month after the Railway Board, the policy-making body of Indian Railways, gave nod for procurement of 238 Vande Metro rakes for Mumbai's suburban railway network in May 2023.

-As per the tender document uploaded on MRVC's website, the successful bidders will have to supply the air-conditioned Vande Metro within seven years along with setting up of new carsheds at Vangaon (Palghar district) and Bhivpuri (Raigad district) respectively, the official said.
+As per the tender document uploaded on MRVC's website, the successful bidders will have to supply the air-conditioned Vande Metro rakes within seven years along with setting up of new car sheds at Vangaon (Palghar district) and Bhivpuri (Raigad district) respectively, the official said.

 Under the MUTP-3 and 3A projects, the railway and state authorities will undertake various infrastructure projects for capacity augmentation of Mumbai's suburban network.

-Talking about the features of Vande Metro, another MRVC official said these trains will have automatic door-closing system and fully-vestibuled coaches with single class of coaches means no first class or second class arrangement as in existing non-AC locals.
+Talking about the features of Vande Metro, another MRVC official said these trains will have automatic door-closing system and fully-vestibuled coaches with single class of coaches, means no first class or second class arrangement as in the existing non-AC locals.

-The coaches will be earmarked for ladies, passengers with disabilities and senior citizens, etc as per the existing arrangement, the official said adding that the trains will have energy-efficient LED lights and emergency lights.
+The coaches will be earmarked for women, passengers with disabilities and senior citizens, as per the existing arrangement, the official said adding the trains will have energy-efficient LED lights and emergency lights.

 The trains will have CCTV, talkback systems, infotainment with large digital display panels, dynamic route map indication for enroute stations, USB ports for mobile/laptop charging in passenger saloon area, and automatic fire detection and alarm system.

-Having a body of aluminium alloy or stainless steel with a design life of 35 years, the Vande Metro trains will have the maximum operational speed 130 kmph and state-of-the-art traction technology for higher energy efficiency.
+Having a body of aluminium alloy or stainless steel with a design life of 35 years, the Vande Metro trains will have the maximum operational speed of 130 kmph and state-of-the-art traction technology for higher energy efficiency, as per officials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)